isaackramer/finance/readme.md

 * Cash from financing activities: This primarily refers to cash associated with new debts and dividends payments.
 It can also refer to common stock repurchasing – buying back its own shares.
 Whether this is a good thing depends on stock price and company’s position.
 * Net cash flow: Want to see growing positive numbers

-`analyze_metrics` This function relies on the finvizfinance package to gather important metrics such as the price-earnings ratio, price-sales ratio, debt-equity ratio, and price-book ratio.
+`analyze_metrics.py` This function relies on the finvizfinance package to gather important metrics such as the price-earnings ratio, price-sales ratio, debt-equity ratio, and price-book ratio.
 These ratios can be used to evaluate whether a paticular company's stock is overvalued or fairly priced.

+## Earnings Calendar

-`earnings_calendar.py` This function checks when the next earning announcment is scheduled for stocks in `stock_portfolio.csv`.
+`earnings_calendar.py` This function checks when the next earning announcment is scheduled for stocks in `my_portfolio_public.csv`.

+## Portfolio Performance

+`analyze_portfolio.py` This function can be used to analyze the performance of your portfolio.
+To use, update the `my_portfolio_public.csv` file in the `portfolio` directory.
+Output includes three PDFs.
+(1) the cummulative returns of each stock in your portfolio from 2015 -- Present, as compared to the S&P 500, (2) (1) the cummulative returns of each stock in your portfolio from your intital date of purchase -- Present, as compared to the S&P 500, (3) total returns for each stock in your portfolio, returns per share, and returns per dollar invested

+## ETF Filter -- Find Value Stocks

+`ETF_filter.py` This function can be used to filter a given ETF to find value stocks.
+This function relies on the finvizfinance package to gather important metrics such as the price-earnings ratio, price-sales ratio, debt-equity ratio, and price-book ratio.